Compulsory education

 • Article 5a: Parent(s)/caregiver(s) and the child or adolescent have a migratory relationship.

-To qualify for one of these exemptions, parent(s)/caregiver(s) must submit an appeal for exemption.
-The form for this can be requested from the administration of LerenWerkt at info@lerenwerkt.nu.
-Please include which article is being appealed under.
+To be eligible for one of these exemptions, parents or guardians must submit a request for exemption.
+The form can be requested from the LerenWerkt administration at info@lerenwerkt.nu.
+Please specify the applicable article when submitting your request.

 • Article 15: The young person is required to qualify and is otherwise pursuing education.

-To qualify for this exemption, parent(s)/caregiver(s) must submit a request.
-The application form for this can be requested from the administration of LerenWerkt at info@lerenwerkt.nu.
-Please mention that it is a request under Article 15.
+To be eligible for this exemption, parents or guardians must submit a request.
+The application form can be requested from the LerenWerkt administration at info@lerenwerkt.nu or

 The compulsory education officer assesses whether the appeal/application meets the requirements of the Compulsory Education Act 1969 and informs parent(s)/guardian(s) in writing of the decision.